dpinger doesn't start at times on OpenVPN interfaces

 this looks to be working in all cases now, and the changes didn't result in any regressions that I can find.
 It also fixes a range of other potential problems on dynamic interfaces that may be a bit slow to come up during boot.

-#11 Updated by Dmitriy K over 3 years ago
+#11 Updated by Dmitriy K almost 4 years ago

 Jim Pingle wrote: